ShakyaJay-tech/Student-Performance-Analysis-Program-/README.md

 I completed COMP 218 - Fundamentals of programming at Concoria University.

-We were tasked with this program from scratch as an assignment.
+It was required of to create this program from scratch as an assignment.

-This was one of few mini programs that we were required to create.
+The purpose of this program was to analyse the performance of students based on a user-defined threshold.

+This assignment required a good understanding of loops, reading/writing to a file and writing Functions.